 - a passport photo: see photo requirements below

-- Go to myuvacard to upload your passport photo for the Student ID card.
-Please ensure that your passport photo satisfies at least the following criteria:
+Please ensure that your passport photo meets at least the following requirements:

 - It must be a clear, recent passport-quality passport photo.
 The photo must be clear and detailed and must provide sufficient contrast (not too light or too dark).